AGM

 The morning forum for members was aimed at exploring our identity as a group and identifying some aims – e.g. given the diversity of animal suffering, how can we work out what to focus on?

 Steve Whiting and Kiyo Miyamoto were our Turning the Tide facilitators.
-They explained how a SWOT analysis works and
+They explained how a SWOT analysis works and we used this tool.

 These are some of the responses we produced: